-- 7. Offer public programs on current water issues, solutions and opportunities to contribute to a secure and sustainable water future, featuring local and visiting experts.
-Scheduling will be coordinated with availability of presenters and to correlate with and avoid conflicts with other local water meetings and programs. - 8.
-Assist and collaborate with the Rio Grande Water Conservation District, the Rio Grande Basin Roundtable and other water entities in community outreach and education. - 9.
-Host an annual "State of the Basin Symposium" at the university for the overall community, in conjunction with diverse water partners.
+- Offer public programs on current water topics, featuring local and visiting experts.
+Scheduling will be coordinated with availability of presenters and as possible, to complement and avoid conflicts with other local water meetings and programs. - Assist and collaborate with the Rio Grande Water Conservation District, the Rio Grande Basin Roundtable and other water entities in community outreach and education. - Generate content that can be shared by water education efforts across the community, including the Rio Grande Basin Roundtable for videos, web-based information, publications (such as a Rio Grande Water Glossary that is in progress with many partners' input), press coverage (to increase public awareness and knowledge), and work with ASU's library to house and archive educational materials and resources for current and future educational and research purposes. - Host an annual "Rio Grande State of the Basin Symposium" at the university for the overall community, in conjunction with diverse water partners.